Azure-Samples/service-fabric-dotnet-iot/README.md

 - **Gateway** is a logical component that groups the following components
 	- **Event Processor** is a Service Fabric application that contains one service.
 This service is responsible for
 		1. Receiving device events from one or more Azure Event Hubs.
-		2. Activing device actors.
+		2. Activating device actors.
 Each device is represented by one actor instance.
 		3. Routing events to the correct device actor.
 	- **Processor Management** is a Service Fabric application that contains one service.
 This service is responsible for
 		1. Provisioning and de-provisioning *Event Processors*.